Charles E W Bean, Diaries, AWM38 3DRL 606/47/1 - June 1916 - Part 7

 & prevent any one giving assistance to

-position of trench raided.
+portion of trench raided.
 The remainder

-of entry to the blocking party cllearing
+of entry to the blocking party clearing

 dugouts & taking prisoners.
 No more than 3 prisoners be taken.

-(left Pty to go to C 29 a 5.4. & act in similar
+(Left Pty to go to C 29 a 5.4. & act in similar

 manner to rt party.

-79
+5 79

 in single file, extend on a